**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 The Vistas of the Sales Cycle

 The sales cycle is a complex and sometimes unpredictable process that can feel like a never-ending vistas.
 Businesses invest countless hours and resources nurturing leads, qualifying prospects, and closing deals, but the road often feels longer than anticipated.
-Similar to a marathon—or a Monday morning meeting—it’s not uncommon for sales cycles to drag on, leaving sales professionals wondering how to keep things moving.
+Much like a marathon—or a Monday morning meeting—it’s not uncommon for sales cycles to drag on, leaving sales professionals wondering how to keep things moving.

 The sales cycle is the structured process that businesses follow to turn prospects into customers.
 It typically consists of several pivotal stages: